-If you receive ANY tax credits – whether the working or childcare elements - it is absolutely vital that you...
+If you receive ANY tax credits – whether the working or childcare elements – if your circumstances change, it is absolutely vital that you...

 Now is a good time to reassess your position and priorities.
 Are you happy in your career?
 Is now a good time for a change?
 Do you need time out?
 This information could affect your decisions, so it is useful to make some choices as soon as possible and see if you can get any freebies to help you along the way.

-Get your CV updated ready to apply for other jobs; if you're still at work ask your HR department to have a look at this for you.
+Update your CV so you're ready to apply for other jobs, if you're still at work ask your HR department to have a look at this for you.
 If the whole company is closing, maybe due to an administration, ask for a written reference in advance.

-If you can't find the job you want straight away, consider other options to increase your income such as temping, working part-time or taking in a lodger, which can earn up to £4,250 a year tax free.
-See the Boost Your Income guide.
+If you can't find the job you want straightaway, consider other options to increase your income such as temping, working part-time or taking in a lodger, which can earn up to £7,500 a year tax-free.
+See our Boost Your Income guide.

 When jobs are difficult to come by, it's far better for your CV and personal development to have spent time out studying or adding to your skills than just being redundant.

-There's also the telephone, online and face to face advice service Next Step for anyone wanting to find out about training, learning or changing jobs.
+There's also the telephone, online and face-to-face advice service from the National Careers Service for anyone wanting to find out about training, learning or changing jobs.

 Volunteering is also a way to add new experiences to your CV and stops you spending too much time home alone if it takes a while to find a new job, at the same time as being helpful to others.

 If you've received a decent payoff as part of your redundancy package, you need to decide what to do with it.
 Normally paying off debts with savings is the key strategy, but having access to enough funds to meet your outgoings is also important.